Codebat-man/Assignment-1-_-SolarLab/README.md

 Defined a URL pattern in the app's urls.py file to specify the endpoint for the API.
 The endpoint should include a URL parameter for the country name.

-And Test the API by making a request to the endpoint with a country name as the parameter.
+And Tested the API by making a request to the endpoint with a country name as the parameter.